THE SUN BEAR DEN

 A HOBBY TURNED BUSINESS

 I’ve always been a plant person, so it’s no surprise my collection got a little… out of hand.
-What started as a plant-stagram to track it all turned into an online shop, born from too many cuttings and unexpected demand.
-A few listings became a full storefront, and before I knew it, my passion project had grown into a thriving business — rooted in my love for plants.
+What started as a plant-stagram to document my jungle turned into an online shop fueled by too many cuttings and unexpected demand.
+Within a month, the shop became profitable — and it stayed that way.
+Over the next three years, I built a lean, self-sustaining retail business that consistently generated over $300K in annual revenue across both online and in-store channels.
+What began as a passion project grew into a thriving operation rooted in community, thoughtful design, and smart retail strategy.

 A PLANT FOR EVERYONE